top of page

 diagram plain1.jpg

-Cultural Paths proposes to establish interregional cooperation between rural initiatives and organisations committed to the revision, revitalisation and dissemination of traditional practices, knowledge and skills through the lens of contemporary art, design and crafts across the Barents and Nordic region.
+We establish cooperation with organisations and creative practitioners interested in the revision, revitalisation and dissemination of local practices, knowledge and skills through the lens of contemporary art, design innovation and education.

-What exchanges can be made that benefit cultural production and community wellbeing while fostering environmental awareness and conviviality in these challenging times?
+What exchanges can be made to enhance local cultural production while fostering environmental awareness and conviviality?

 cultural%20paths%20green_edited_edited.jpg